SvenGDK/OkageLibrary/README.md

 ## How-to repack an emulator ISO file
+- Get the "LICENSEA.DAT" file (You can find by looking for the "Psy-Q SDK") and copy it to "\Tools\LIC"
 - Open the "Emulator ISO Repacker" tool
 - Select a compatible RetroArch Emulator ISO like "PicoDrive_PS2_Megadrive.iso"
 - INFO: The list will fill up if some roms have already been added